Colombia signal South American World Cup intent

 Back at a World Cup for the first time in 16 years, this Colombia side have a greater team discipline than those gifted side of the 1990s that bombed at three successive tournaments.

-Chile put their all-action style on show with Australia but will need to tighten defensively if they are to do enough to leave either Spain or the Dutch behind as Group B casualties.
+Chile put their all-action style on show with Australia but will need to tighten defensively if they are to do enough to leave either Spain or the Dutch behind as Group B casulaties.

 (Writing by Rex Gowar in Cuiaba, Editing by Nigel Hunt)